Vice Media: Vice News

 Following the violent protests by white supremacists, white nationalists and other groups at the Unite the Right rally in Charlottesville, Virginia, Vice News Tonight broke from its normal newsmagazine format to devote an entire episode to a documentary film on the events.
 The episode aired the same weekend as the rally, 14 August 2017.
-"Charlottesville: Race and Terror" garnered critical praise, with Esquire urging readers to "watch it and share it".
+Charlottesville: Race and Terror garnered critical praise, with Esquire urging readers to "watch it and share it".
 In addition to featuring the video on its subscription streaming channels, HBO agreed to post the entire video on YouTube.
-Within two weeks, it had more than 44 million views between HBO and online platforms.
-The Guardian wrote that the film "lays bare" the "horror of neo-Nazis in America."
+Within two weeks, it had more than 44 million views between HBO and online platforms and received many positive reviews.
 The episode received a Peabody Award for public service journalism in April 2018.

+On April 27, 2023 it was first announced that Vice Media was restructuring and downsizing its news division due to budget problems.
+This action included the cancellation of Vice News Tonight and other programs and the layoffs of dozens of employees.
+In a tweet made by the Vice Union, they criticized the company for repeated layoffs and expressed disappointment over the loss of entire teams.
+They described the layoffs as part of a pattern where Vice has let go of many who have significantly contributed to the company's success.
+The Union also condemned the manner of the layoff announcements, which were made via a livestream without opportunity for dialogue and where the executives scarcely acknowledged the ongoing layoffs.
+The Vice Union has affirmed its support for the affected employees, implying a divergence from the company's past identity as a respected media organization.

-Vice on TV
+Vice TV channel

-Vice on TV is a cable television network operated by Vice primarily featuring documentary-style programs targeted toward millennials.
-It operates under partnership with local cable and free-to-air television providers in the following regions:
+Vice's U.S cable television network, operated by Vice Media, primarily features documentary-style programs targeted toward millennials.
+Originally known as Viceland, branded TV networks operate under partnership with local cable and free-to-air television providers in the following regions:

 The channel is available through cable providers as well as OTT services.

 Viceland was formerly available as a dedicated channel in Canada, through a partnership with Rogers Communications; however, this channel was shut down in March 2018 due to low viewership.
 In August 2018, Vice signed a new content deal with Bell Media to relaunch Vice-branded content in Canada on various Bell-owned properties including Much and CraveTV.

 In August 2019, it was reported that Vice media is moving Viceland toward news and away from entertainment and other lifestyle programming, and has plans to merge Viceland with Vice News.